Marcus Murphy

-Marcus Murphy (born October 3, 1991) is an American football running back and return specialist who is a free agent.
-He played college football at Missouri.
-While at Missouri, he was named as a First-team All-SEC selection in 2014.
-He was drafted by the New Orleans Saints in the seventh round of the 2015 NFL Draft.
+Marcus Murphy (born October 3, 1991) is an American former professional football player who was a running back and return specialist in the National Football League (NFL).
+He played college football for the Missouri Tigers.
+While at Missouri, he was named as a first-team All-SEC selection in 2014.
+He was selected by the New Orleans Saints in the seventh round of the 2015 NFL draft.

-Early years
+Early life

 Murphy attended and played football for the Eagles at DeSoto High School.

 College career

-Murphy attended and played college football at the University of Missouri from 2010–2014.
+Murphy attended and played college football at the University of Missouri from 2010 to 2014.
 In the 2010 season, he had 22 carries for 181 rushing yards and two rushing touchdowns.
 He used a redshirt in the 2011 season due to a right shoulder injury.
-In the 2012 season, Missouri's first in the SEC, he had 46 carries for 251 rushing yards and one rushing touchdown.
+In the 2012 season, Missouri's first in the Southeastern Conference (SEC), he had 46 carries for 251 rushing yards and one rushing touchdown.
 In addition, he had three punt return touchdowns, which led the NCAA.
 In the 2013 season, he had 92 carries for 601 rushing yards and nine rushing touchdowns.
 In the 2014 season, he had 177 carries for 924 rushing yards and four rushing touchdowns.
 In addition, he had two kickoff return touchdowns, which led the NCAA.

 Professional career

 New Orleans Saints

-Murphy was drafted by the New Orleans Saints in the seventh round, 230th overall, of the 2015 NFL Draft.
+Murphy was selected by the New Orleans Saints in the seventh round, 230th overall, of the 2015 NFL draft.
 He was mainly used on special teams, where he returned a punt for a touchdown in a Week 3 game against the NFC South division rival Carolina Panthers.
 He appeared in three games and handled some return duties in the 2016 season for the Saints.

 On July 26, 2017, Murphy was waived by the Saints.